 A native of New Hampshire, Emily Mariko Eng is a first-year doctoral student at UGA's Hugh Hodgson School of Music, studying conducting with Dr. Cynthia Johnston Turner.
 Prior to coming to UGA, she earned a Master of Music in Conducting with honors from New England Conservatory (NEC), studying with Charles Peltz.
 Prior to that, she graduated summa cum laude from Brandeis University with a Bachelor of Science in Biochemistry and Music Composition, where she was a composition student of David Rakowski.

-As conductor, Emily’s experience ranges from wind ensemble to orchestra, opera to musical theater.
+As a conductor, Emily’s experience ranges from wind ensemble to orchestra, opera to musical theater.
 She has worked with the New England Conservatory Wind Ensemble, NEC Symphonic Winds, the North End Music and Performing Arts Center’s Opera Project (MA), the Waltham Philharmonic Orchestra (MA), Needham Community Theater (MA), and Brandeis University Undergraduate Theater Collective.
 For two years, she has been engaged to conduct readings of new works by current New England Conservatory composition students.
 Recent conducting highlights include the world premiere of Michael Gandolfi’s Polymath, a fanfare written to commemorate NEC’s 150th Anniversary year.
 The promotion of new music by living composers is a pillar of Emily’s artistic philosophy.

 Asa composer, she was selected to participate in the highSCORE Composition Festival in Pavia, Italy where she studied with Christopher Theofanidis, Amy Beth Kirsten, Dmitri Tymoczko, and Martin Bresnick.
 A winner of the Reiner Prize in Composition at Brandeis University, Emily’s wind ensemble piece, Lumen, was premiered by the Waltham Philharmonic Orchestra Winds at the 2015 Leonard Bernstein Festival of the Arts.